 If you are legally seeking full-time employment in America, we understand the challenges of finding jobs in America for Australians.

-Therefore, this post is for informational purposes for those looking to understand making finding jobs in America for Australians more accessible.
+Therefore, this post is for informational purposes for those looking to understand how to make jobs in America for Australians more accessible.

 What differentiates Australians from every other nation seeking to work in the U.S. is the E3 visa.
 The challenge is communicating why you do not require “sponsorship”.
 Understanding what an employer is really asking, and how to answer this question truthfully and still be in the running for the position is a key to finding work in America.

 Understanding that “Sponsorship” in a U.S. Employer’s mind means applying for an H1-B visa a long way to undestanding how to get your first interview.

 The following video highlights why the E3 visa is not the same as “Sponsorship”.